 This privacy notice tells you how we, The House Crowd, will collect and use your personal data for providing further information regarding the provision of independent financial investment services.

-In order for us to provide our Clients with financial investment services, we need to collect personal data in order to provide this service.
+In order for us to provide our Clients with financial investment services (including peer to peer lending, property development investment, and Innovative Finance ISA) we need to collect personal data in order to provide this service.
 In any event, we are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.

 If you have provided consent for us to do so, The House Crowd may also occasionally contact you with news of our services and investment opportunities which may be of interest.
 This consent can be removed at any time.